abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 61: March 3, 2018

 Today's Progress: Working on Javascript Calculator Project.

+Thoughts: My list of bugs is expanding, gah!
+I've found at least four more issues (input length exceeding field, multiple decimals points in numbers, multiple operations) that I've logged and have been working on.

+Link to work: <a href="https://codepen.io/abbywilson/pen/vdPJBa">Javascript Calculator</a>

+### Day 61: March 3, 2018

+Today's Progress: Working on Javascript Calculator Project.